 Today we will be talking about writing your story.
 There is great healing in sharing our stories of sexual abuse in a supportive, non-judgmental environment.
 As facilitators, we want to take that vulnerable step first and model what we will be asking you to do.
-So today, will be sharing her story.
+So today, your facilitator will be sharing her story.
 It can be hard for even a facilitator to share her story, so, as you listen, please try to think about supporting and encouraging her before you consider the connections between her story and yours.
 We all may need time to take in the story we will be hearing, so there may be a few moments of silence after she finishes.
-(Say to the one sharing) Please do not interpret any brief silence as judgment.
+Any brief silence does not imply judgment.